-Fort Smith directors look to update Water Utilities fee schedule; developers concerned about large rate increase
+Fort Smith Directors look to update Water Utilities fee schedule; developers concerned about large rate increase

 "We're not unreasonable," Walker said.
 "We see you've got inflation and other things, so you've got to cover some costs there, so we're up for any of that.
 Obviously, you all are in charge, so you're going to do whatever you're going to do, but we would ask that you be reasonable on those fees.

 "This is our livelihood.
 You're talking about renters.
-You're talking about home buyers.
+You're talking about homebuyers.
 You're talking about small business, and you're talking about large business.
-You all are going to effect everybody in the city."
+You all are going to affect everybody in the city."

 Ward 1 Director Jarred Rego said developers are probably the most important industry in Fort Smith right now, and the proposal wasn't meant to shock or scare them.